Table of Contents

 Let’s say you purchase 100 shares at $75 per share, and the stock drops to $50, that’s a 33% loss.
 In order to regain that lost value, however, the stock needs to increase by 50% (from $50 to $75) before you can see a profit.

 Averaging down can change the math here.
-If the stock drops to $50 and you buy another 100 shares, the price only needs to increase by 25% to $62.50 for the position to be profitable.
+If the stock drops to $50 and you buy another 100 shares, the price only needs to increase by 25% to $62.50 for the position to become profitable.

 Pros and Cons of Averaging Down